 Linguistic communication is important for us humans because words – spoken or written – still have an enormous evocative power towards the dynamics with which the psyche of each of us reacts to information received through language.
 Several years ago, while I was studying the consistent corpus of mediumistic communications obtained through Corrado Piancastelli (Entity A.) or Roberto Setti (Cerchio Firenze 77), I wondered why such complex and enigmatic phenomena as those produced by inorganic entities through mediums, were used as a means to promote the communication of mental elaborations – verbally transmitted – not unlike those which for centuries upon centuries the human psyche had produced, in one form or another and in one culture or another, and which had already been linguistically elaborated by intellectually gifted philosophers and explorers of the psyche.
 And yet, the same inorganic entities that were capable of producing physical phenomena inexplicable to us, seemed to attribute a remarkable importance to these forms of verbal communication, which necessarily end up falling within the range of the elaborations produced by the psyche, and which are sometimes striking for their naivety or for their inconsistency in terms of reliable knowledge, especially when compared with our current most advanced technological achievements.
 One of the reasons why I think that many NDEs are particularly important as testimonies of the Spirit dimension is that those who tell us about them often use the phrase «inexpressible in words», which suggests that such experiences are beyond the reach of those induced by the human psyche.
 Indeed, even in some mediumistic communications it is said that the Ego will be able to understand the Spirit dimension only when it will experience it directly, but much more often – even at the request of the sitters who want to know – the verbal descriptions that are provided to us by the communicating entities are imbued with elements produced by the human psyche, the bipolar character of which is often reflected in the contradictions or inconsistencies that can be found.
 As we will see better in the future, sometimes the same communicating entities attribute the verbal enunciation of the ideas they would like to convey to the psyche of the medium, which often remains active to the point that they fail to prevent either the interference or the misrepresentations determined by the human psyche: in a nutshell, they can neither control nor guarantee the quality of the final result of this complex process of interaction between two dimensions.
 It is well understood how this admission by the inorganic entities considerably weakens the cognitive value of the verbal information obtained through mediums.

 When we cannot directly experience and know the reality of something, we can imagine it through the mental processes that determine our fantasies and which can be communicated verbally, to a certain extent, or much more effectively translated into audiovisual experiences, as often occurs today in the entertainment field.
 Although fantasies cannot be considered real, other subjective experiences – such as dreams – seem real to the experiencer at the time they occur, but their reality is not validated when the mental attunement changes, returning to the normal waking state.
-The transposition into words or even the audiovisual representation of the content of a dream may be insufficient to represent its emotional, sentimental or also spiritual contents, as they have been experienced by the dreamer, who often forgets them once the mental tuning has changed.
+The transposition into words or even the audiovisual representation of the content of a dream may be insufficient to represent its emotional, sentimental or also spiritual contents, as they have been experienced by the dreamers, who often forget them once their mental tuning has changed.
 In the changing dynamics of the human psyche, reality is attributed above all to the interactions between the physical world and our organism, and to the cultural programs on the basis of which these interactions are ruled on a collective level, also with the aim of making human beings function – as far as possible – according to predefined models, as if they were human automatons.
 If we move outside this consolidated conventional context, as happens when we want to deal with issues such as mediumistic communications or NDEs, we encounter many difficulties even simply in verbally defining a criterion for evaluating reality that does not consist in the mere transmission of information relating to the facts that have occurred, since some people will inevitably and inexorably continue to question the very reality of these events.
 All we can do as long as we live bound to an organism is to approach the boundaries of the dimension dominated by the human psyche and present a report as faithful as possible of our explorations: in order to experience the dimensions that lie beyond those borders, it is necessary that the conscious Ego has crossed the threshold of death and has been definitively freed from its subjection to the dynamics of the human psyche and to the imaginary fantasies – perceived as real – that the same produces, which in some cases still seem to confuse and even torment it in the afterlife too, at least for some time.